 The Jupyter Notebook is a web-based interactive computing platform.
-The notebook combines live code, equations, narrative text, visualizations, interactive dashboards and other media.
-Use an interactive session to run a Jupyter notebook on Strelka.
+The notebook combines live code, equations, narrative text, visualizations, interactive dashboards, and other media.
+There are a few ways to launch an interactive session to run a Jupyter notebook on Strelka, though the preferred way is to use conda.

 Create and connect to an interactive session